stellar/.github/CONTRIBUTING.md

 * All content, comments, pull requests and other contributions must comply with the [Stellar Code of Conduct][coc].
 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the [docs repository](https://github.com/stellar/docs) in the Stellar organization.
+* Submit a pull request to the repository in the Stellar organization.
   * Include a descriptive [commit message][commit-msg].
   * Changes contributed via pull request should focus on a single issue at a time.
-  * Rebase your local changes against the master branch.
+  * Rebase your local changes against the `main` branch.
 Resolve any conflicts that arise.

 At this point you're waiting on us.
 We like to at least comment on pull requests within three